Alternative expression for the maximum potential intensity of tropical cyclones

-The assumption of horizontal isothermy is not required for the derivation of E-PI's expression for maximum velocity (see, e.g., Eqs.~(1)-(22) of \citet{emanuel11} and Eq.~(\ref{vE}) below).
-Probably because of that, and since the above constraint on E-PI remained unknown, it became common, in diverse E-PI developments, to treat the horizontal temperature gradient as a free parameter to be specified at one's discretion, with a common assumption of $\pt T/\pt r = 0$ at the top of the boundary layer.
-In particular, \citet[][p.~2245]{emanuel11} assumed temperature $T_b$ of the top of the boundary layer to be constant in their attempt to modify E-PI's expression for maximum velocity to account for a possible dependence of the outflow temperature on angular momentum. \citet[][p.~588]{em86}, see also \citet{em88}, likewise assumed a constant $T_b$ while assessing storm intensity in terms of the minimum central pressure.
-The same assumption was used in the many E-PI representations of tropical cyclones as Carnot heat engines (e.g., \citet[][Fig.~13]{em86}, \citet[][Eq.~(7)]{em91}, \citet{emanuel2006}).
+The assumption of horizontal isothermy is not required for the derivation of E-PI{\textquoteright}s expression for maximum velocity (see, e.g., Eqs.~(1)-(22) of \citet{emanuel11} and Eq.~(\ref{vE}) below).
+Probably because of that, and since the above constraint on E-PI remained unknown, it became common, in diverse E-PI developments, to treat the horizontal temperature gradient as a free parameter to be specified at one{\textquoteright}s discretion, with a common assumption of $\partial T/\partial r = 0$ at the top of the boundary layer.
+In particular, \citet[][p.~2245]{emanuel11} assumed temperature $T_b$ of the top of the boundary layer to be constant in their attempt to modify E-PI{\textquoteright}s expression for maximum velocity to account for a possible dependence of the outflow temperature on angular momentum. \citet[][p.~588]{em86}, see also \citet{em88}, likewise assumed a constant $T_b$ while assessing storm intensity in terms of the minimum central pressure.
+The same assumption was used in the many E-PI representations of tropical cyclones as Carnot heat engines (e.g., \citet[][their Fig.~13]{em86}, \citet[][their Eq.~(7)]{em91}, \citet{emanuel2006}).
 More recently, \citet{re19} extended the E-PI concept to describe surface winds and also assumed horizontal isothermy.
-Thus, $\pt T/\pt r = 0$ appears to be an {\it a priori} plausible and widely used approximation, which we will therefore consider in greater detail.
+Thus, $\partial T/\partial r = 0$ appears to be an {\it a priori} plausible and widely used approximation, which we will therefore consider in greater detail.

 To clarify the logic of the foregoing analyses for our readers, we believe that it could be useful to contrast the following two viewpoints.
-The first one is from one of our reviewers: E-PI does not make any assumptions about the horizontal temperature gradient; E-PI conforms to observations, and where it does not, the mismatch has been explained by supergradient winds.
+The first one is from one of our reviewers: E-PI does not make any assumptions about the horizontal temperature gradient; E-PI generally conforms to observations and numerical simulations, and where it does not, the mismatch can be largely explained by supergradient winds.
 As far as E-PI does not assume horizontal isothermy, it is not valid to consider the case of horizontal isothermy and to infer from this, as we do based on our alternative formulation, that E-PI underestimates maximum winds.